Jewish astrology: Rabbinic belief

-One of his contemporaries and disputants, Abraham ben David of Posquières, in his glosses to Maimonides' Mishne Torah (Hil.
+One of his contemporaries and disputants, Abraham ben David, in his glosses to Maimonides' Mishneh Torah (Hil.
 Teshuvah 5:5), asserts the influence of the stars upon destiny, while contending that by faith in God man may overcome this influence.

-Moshe Chaim Luzzatto (1707–1746), though never actually having used his knowledge of the occult to foretell futurities, speaks about the influences of the stars in his book, Derekh Hashem (II, chapter 7 - The Influence of Stars).
+Moshe Chaim Luzzatto, during the Age of Enlightenment and although never actually having used his knowledge of the occult to foretell futurities, speaks about the influences of the stars in his book, Derekh Hashem (II, chapter 7 – The Influence of Stars).